 Are integrated international PR programs beneficial for your work?

-We believe that integrated PR programs – whether local or international – are a wake-up call for public relations firms.
+We believe that integrated PR programs – whether we’re talking about local PR or international PR – are a wake-up call for public relations firms.
 At Promedia Public Relations, 80% of our clients are multinational and have regional accounts.
 We are required to meet and coordinate with other agencies in MENA countries sharing ideas, best strategies, what worked well and what didn’t and messages, as so to have the same voice and to create synergy.
 For clients it is essential that the entire communication program is integrated.
 Integration of programs and messages isn’t an option but rather a requirement for many communication managers dealing with clients and management who insist on communication coordination.

 In other words, we feel that public relations has much to gain from the evolving of integrated thinking in terms of ways to develop more effective strategic planning, as well as more efficient execution of those PR programs.